adelbertc/cinema/src/main/scala/cinema/example/README.md

 ```

 * Inside the `main` method, call the `calculate` method
-inside the `ProbGraphApp` object (found in
+inside the `ProbPairwiseApp` object (found in
 `cinema.crew`) with the arguments:
 `Graph`, number of vertices in graph to consider,
 the metric implementation, the output filename, and the
 number of servers to deploy over.
 Below is what the entire
 program should look like.
-We use `ProbGraphApp` since we
+We use `ProbPairwiseApp` since we
 want a `List[Int]` of the length of each random walk since
 random walks are non-deterministic, and we would like
 to keep each result for potential future use.
 (Note: